 This area is maintained beautifully by the Brookline Ice Breakers snow mobile club.
 They have signage throughout.
 Maps are available with membership.
 With all the great work they do, I highly recommend joining them, or any of the snow mobile clubs in your area.
 They really do a great job keeping the trails open and well marked. http://brooklineicebreakers.com/

-The main trail is great for bikes, horses, hikers in the summer.
+The main trail is great for bikes, horses, hikers in the summer and the footing is smooth and easy to traverse.
 Snowmobiles help make the trail great for cross country skiing and snowshoeing in the winter.
 As there is a lot of water, bugs can be bad in the buggy seasons, so come prepared.
 If you chose to take the rail trail I think the Eastern part is the prettiest.
 It gets a little industrial closer to Tevya, but worth it to access that small beach on the back side of Lake Potanipo, where many locals let their dogs swim, or stop for a picnic and a dip.

 I got a bit carried away taking photographs of this great network of trails, and am still wending my way through them, so I am sure I will have more pictures and more adventures.